 - Empirically-Based Intervention Seminar: This seminar focuses on empirically-based therapeutic approaches that are relevant to the university college counseling population.
 It takes place throughout the training year, and doctoral interns are given opportunities to tailor didactic and discussion-based components to meet their internship goals.
+Guest presenters regularly lead these seminars based on their own particular areas of expertise (e.g., Humanistic/Existential Therapy, Creative Arts Therapies, CBT for Insomnia, etc.).
+Interns are asked to guest present (e.g., lead the seminar that week) on a topic of their choosing at the start of the spring semester.
 Doctoral interns are supported in their efforts to gain awareness and understanding of their unique therapeutic styles, working on forming a true professional identity within this internship experience.
-This seminar requires regular reading and discussion of pertinent articles, openness to feedback, and a willingness to explore your own identity development and intersections of identity (and the ability to integrate this into the Major Case Presentation). - o Major Case Presentation: This presentation brings together the tasks and experiences that have taken place in all seminars throughout the year.
-It occurs near the end of the second half of the training year.
+This seminar requires regular reading and discussion of pertinent articles, openness to feedback, and a willingness to explore your own identity development and intersections of identity (and the ability to integrate this into the Major Case Presentation). - Major Case Presentation: This presentation brings together the tasks and experiences that have taken place in all seminars throughout the year.
+It occurs near the end of the second half (typically May) of the training year.
 This presentation is both a written and verbal exercise that delves into the multifaceted layers of an individual that a clinician has been working with in therapy.
-It integrates multicultural perspectives, a psychological assessment, therapeutic interventions, and awareness of challenges in working with that specific client, presentation skills, and multimedia to disseminate information.

-This presentation is formally evaluated by the Training Staff, with feedback also provided by your doctoral intern colleagues, and it is overseen by the facilitators of Assessment Seminar and Empirically-Based Intervention Seminar.
+It integrates multicultural perspectives, therapeutic interventions, and awareness of challenges in working with that specific client, presentation skills, and multimedia to disseminate information.
+This presentation is formally evaluated by the Training Staff, with feedback also provided by your doctoral intern colleagues, and it is overseen by the facilitator(s) of Empirically-Based Intervention Seminar.